Karen Gillan

-Karen Sheila Gillan (/ˈɡɪlən/; born 28 November 1987) is a Scottish actress.
-She gained recognition for her work in British film and television, particularly for playing Amy Pond, a primary companion to the Eleventh Doctor in the science fiction series Doctor Who (2010–2013), for which she received several awards and nominations.
-Her early film roles include Ally in the thriller film Outcast (2010) and Jane Lockhart in the romantic comedy film Not Another Happy Ending (2013).
-She also worked on the stage while in Britain, appearing in John Osborne's play Inadmissible Evidence (2011).
+Karen Sheila Gillan (/ˈɡɪlən/; born 28 November 1987) is a Scottish actress and filmmaker.
+She gained recognition for her work in British film and television, particularly for portraying Amy Pond, a primary companion to the Eleventh Doctor in the science fiction series Doctor Who (2010–2013).
+Her early film roles include the thriller Outcast (2010) and the romantic comedy Not Another Happy Ending (2013).
+While in Britain, she also worked on stage, appearing in John Osborne's play Inadmissible Evidence (2011).

-Gillan made her transition to Hollywood starring as Kaylie Russell in the horror film Oculus (2013), her first commercial success in the United States, and thereafter played the lead in the ABC sitcom Selfie (2014).
-She achieved international stardom for portraying Nebula in the Marvel Cinematic Universe superhero films Guardians of the Galaxy (2014), Guardians of the Galaxy Vol. 2 (2017), Avengers: Infinity War (2018), Avengers: Endgame (2019), and Thor: Love and Thunder (2022); she will reprise the role in the upcoming film Guardians of the Galaxy Vol. 3 (2023).
-She additionally was praised for her portrayals of Ruby Roundhouse in the action films Jumanji: Welcome to the Jungle (2017) and Jumanji: The Next Level (2019), Sam in the comedy film Gunpowder Milkshake (2021) and her double role in the sci-fi thriller film Dual (2022).
+Gillan made her transition to Hollywood starring in the horror film Oculus (2013), and played the lead in the ABC rom-com sitcom Selfie (2014).
+She achieved stardom for portraying Nebula in several films of the Marvel Cinematic Universe (2014–2023), which are among the highest-grossing films of all time, and Ruby Roundhouse in the fantasy films Jumanji: Welcome to the Jungle (2017) and Jumanji: The Next Level (2019).
+She also wrote and directed the drama film The Party's Just Beginning (2018), which she also starred in.

-Gillan's accolades include an Empire Award, a National Television Award, a Teen Choice Award and nominations for a British Academy Scotland Film Award, a Critics' Choice Award and a Saturn Award.
-Aside from acting, she garnered critical acclaim for her involvement as writer and director in the drama film The Party's Just Beginning (2018), which she also headlined.
-She has been noted for her public image and activism, particularly towards suicide prevention.
+In the 2020s, Gillan has starred in the comedy film Gunpowder Milkshake (2021), the thriller film Dual (2022), the coming-of-age film Late Bloomers (2023), the fantasy drama film The Life of Chuck (2024), and returned to British television with the series Douglas Is Cancelled (2024).

 Early life

 Karen Sheila Gillan was born in Inverness on 28 November 1987, the daughter of Marie and Raymond John Gillan.
 Her father is from Sunderland in North East England.
 Although she comes from a Catholic background, she says that she was not baptised and does not practise a religion.
+She took piano lessons from eight years old and still plays today.

-When she turned 16, she moved to Edinburgh and completed a HNC Acting and Performance course at Telford College.
+When she turned 16, Gillan moved to Edinburgh and completed an HNC Acting and Performance course at Telford College.
 She moved to London at age 18 to study at the Italia Conti Academy of Theatre Arts.
 While there, she was scouted by a modelling agency.
 Prior to her acting career, she worked as a model, premiering at London Fashion Week in 2007.
-Gillan has said she would not give up her acting career to return to modelling, stating that while she enjoyed modelling, acting had always been her main interest and goal.
+Karen Gillan has said she would not give up her acting career to return to modelling, stating that while she enjoyed modelling, acting had always been her main interest and goal.